Skellefteå: Transportation

 The European route E4 highway provides the main road connection to the city, providing direct connections to cities like Stockholm and Sundsvall going south and Luleå going north.
 Riksväg 95 also serves the city.

 There is a railway branch line running through Skellefteå, although with no passenger traffic, making it the largest city in Sweden without it.
 The line is still served by Freight traffic.
 There were plans to start night trains going from Stockholm to Skellefteå, with service being expected to commence in April 2022.
 Due to a decision from Trafikverket, the planned night trains were cancelled before they started running.
 The closest train station in use is located in Bastuträsk, from which trains heading to several cities including Stockholm, Umeå and Luleå depart, operated by Norrtåg and Vy.
 There goes a bus to Skellefteå from Bastuträsk, intended for transfers to and from the trains.

+The High-speed rail line Norrbotniabanan is planned to go through the city, providing it with rail service for the first time since 1990.
+As a part of this, a new station will be constructed close to the city centre.
+Service is expected to begin in 2030.